arabic-digital-humanities/index-safar/README.md

 you search for a stem that is indexed multiple times, you get multiple hits, so it seems like a good idea to filter the analyses (we are not interested in the different vowelizations of words).

+# Interface files
+The contents directory `interface-defaults` are meant to specify a specific corpus-frontend interface for Arabic Digital Humanities.
+Define the `corporaInterfaceDataDir` property in `corpus-frontend.properties` and copy the content of `interface-defaults` to this directory.